Elektra (character): Daredevil and the Kingpin

-She resurfaced to help Daredevil with a situation with the Kingpin.
-The crime lord, in exchange for his freedom, offered the FBI irrefutable evidence that Matt Murdock was Daredevil.
+Elektra resurfaces to help Daredevil with a situation with the Kingpin.
+The crime lord, in exchange for his freedom, offered the FBI irrefutable evidence that Matt was Daredevil.

-It was revealed that Elektra actually helped Kingpin gain all the needed information back when she was Daredevil's enemy, and she returned because she felt an obligation to help Matt out of the trouble for which she felt responsible.
-It was also revealed by the Black Widow that Elektra is now the leader of The Hand.
+It is revealed that Elektra actually helped the Kingpin gain all the needed information back when she was Daredevil's enemy, and she returned because she felt an obligation to help Matt out of the trouble for which she felt responsible.
+It was also revealed by the Black Widow that Elektra had become the leader of The Hand.

 Daredevil meets up with Elektra, the Black Widow, and the new White Tiger in front of the building that holds the "Murdock Papers" (the evidence Kingpin was talking about).
 They intended to retrieve the papers before the FBI could get there, but were suddenly attacked by Bullseye.
 Daredevil and Elektra fought the villain and, after a lengthy and bloody battle, won.
 However, Daredevil was suddenly shot by Paladin (who was working for FBI operatives) and was left bleeding profusely in Elektra's arms.
 Elektra then takes Matt to the Night Nurse, but insists that The Hand should cure him.
 Black Widow appears and objects.
-While Elektra and Black Widow fight, The Hand heals Matt Murdock.
+While Elektra and Black Widow fight, The Hand heals Murdock.

 Outside the Night Nurse's medical office, reporters and police gather.
 Elektra then jumps out the side window, along with The Hand to drive off the police and FBI.
 She gets in a quarrel with Luke Cage, and quickly exits the scene at Matt's request.

-It was later revealed that this Elektra was actually a Skrull and not the real Elektra.
+It was later revealed that "Elektra" was actually a Skrull and not the real Elektra.

 Replacement by Skrulls

 Elektra seemingly reappears, appearing to be corrupted by the Hand.
-She kills, resurrects, and imprisons the vigilante Maya Lopez, intending to use her as a weapon.
-The New Avengers rescue Lopez and she ends up stabbing Elektra to death.
-However, upon her death it is revealed that "Elektra" is actually a Skrull in disguise; its death indicates that the Skrulls have become undetectable to even the heightened senses of New Avengers members Spider-Man, Wolverine, and Doctor Strange.
-The corpse is given to Iron Man by Spider-Woman.
+She kills, resurrects, and imprisons the vigilante Maya Lopez to use as a weapon.
+The New Avengers rescue Lopez who ends up stabbing Elektra to death, however, her death revealed that "Elektra" is actually a Skrull in disguise.

-The Mighty Avengers #16 reveals that Elektra was selected to be replaced by a Skrull imposter named Siri.
-She was targeted by several Skrull impostors while staying in Japan, however, Elektra fought and killed most of these Skrulls (including Siri), before being blindsided and severely beaten by a Super Skrull manifesting Invisible Woman's invisibility and Colossus' organic steel armor.
-A Skrull named Pagon took Elektra's place since Siri was killed by Elektra.
-Pagon's death was planned all along, being their major "reveal" of their intent to take over the world's superheroes.
+It turns out that the real Elektra was selected to be replaced by the Skrull Siri.
+Elektra was targeted by several Skrull impostors while staying in Japan, but she fought and killed most of these Skrulls (including Siri).
+Elektra gets blindsided and severely beaten by the Super-Skrull Pagon who ultimately took Elektra's place (since Siri was killed by Elektra) as a major "reveal" of Veranke's intent to take over the world's superheroes.

-The real Elektra was revealed to be alive upon one of the Skrull Ships and was released during the final battle between the heroes and the Skrulls.
+The real Elektra was revealed to be alive upon one of the Skrull ships and was released during the final battle between the heroes and the Skrulls.
 Iron Man immediately orders her held in protective custody at S.H.I.E.L.D.